mateoolarte/bookmarks/README.md

-# Learning roadmap
+# Learning knowledge base

-This repository contains a lot of links to different articles, talks, books, courses etc. Related to web development
+This repository contains a lot of links to different articles, talks, books, courses etc. Related to web development and in general things about tech industry.

 ## Motivation